-The Marder Report, which has been read in 113 countries, is an industry-acclaimed, twice-weekly service started in 1993 that provides long and short stock ideas to swing and position traders.
+The Marder Report, which has been read in 113 countries, is a twice-weekly service started in 1993 that provides long and short stock ideas to swing and position traders.
 Underpinning the reports are Kevin Marder’s 29 years of experience trading the momentum style popularized by William O’Neil, the legendary founder of Investor’s Business Daily, and Kevin’s own research.

 Most trade ideas are for leading stocks setting up in chart patterns that indicate a price breakout to a new high is imminent.
 The position trader will use these pattern setups to hold winning positions for several weeks to several months.
 Losses on positions will be limited to 5%-7% (or less), or about 3% if a junior-sized starter position (half normal size) is used.